aspose-words/Aspose.Words-Documentation/cpp/developer-guide/rendering/converting-to-fixed-page-format/specify-rendering-options-when-converting-to-pdf/_index.md

 Note that in contrast to Microsoft Word, the PDF format has a limited number of options for editable forms, such as textbox, combobox, and checkbox.
 Microsoft Word has more types of forms, for example, calendar date picker.
 Generally, it is not possible to fully imitate Microsoft Word behavior in PDF.
 Therefore, in some complex cases, PDF output may differ from what you see in Microsoft Word.

-The code example below shows how to save a document as PDF with fillable forms with specified Jpeg compression and quality:
+The code example below demonstrates how to save a document as PDF with fillable forms with specified Jpeg compression and quality:

 {{< gist "aspose-words-gists" "d55d8631947d283b1f0da99afa06c492" "Examples-DocsExamples-source-File Formats and Conversions-Save Options-Working with PdfSaveOptions-PdfImageComppression.h" >}}

 ## Exporting Document Structure and Custom Properties

-The [ExportDocumentStructure](https://apireference.aspose.com/words/cpp/class/aspose.words.saving.pdf_save_options/#set_exportdocumentstructure) property enables you to export document structure to PDF output.
+The [ExportDocumentStructure](https://apireference.aspose.com/words/cpp/class/aspose.words.saving.pdf_save_options/#set_exportdocumentstructure) property allows you to export document structure to PDF output.

 PDF logical structure facilities provide a mechanism for incorporating information, regarding the document content structure, into a PDF file.
 Aspose.Words preserves information about the structure from a Microsoft Word document, such as paragraphs, lists, tables, footnotes/endnotes, etc.